 I have been exposed to insurance since I was a little girl.
-My father, Jack McBriarty, started McBriarty Insurance Agency on the Milford oval back in 1985 following numerous positions on the company side of insurance for decades.
-I remember him telling me that being an insurance agent is a secure career given it is something that everyone needs.
-Though this is true, he could never have imagined that how it was bought and sold would change so dramatically over the next several decades and hence making the role of an agent less obvious.
+My father, Jack McBriarty, started an agency in Milford, NH, in1985 and often said that being an insurance agent is a secure career because everyone needs it.
+Though true, he could not have imagined how much would change how nsurance is bought and sold and make the role of an agent less obvious.

-The uncertainty of exactly what an insurance agency does became very apparent to me during a conversation I had with a recent UNH graduate.
-She is a young woman who is just beginning a career in insurance.
+The uncertainty of exactly what an insurance agency does became apparent during a conversation I had with a recent UNH graduate.
+She is a young woman who just began a career in insurance.
 Though she is getting to know the business, she said she spends a lot of time explaining to her friends exactly what insurance agencies do.
-Though disheartening, it is not surprising given the millions of dollars poured into advertising from direct carriers like Geico, Esurance, General Insurance, etc. These companies promise a quick quote and hundreds of dollars in savings.
-It is so convenient; her friends often ask why would you need an insurance agent?
+Though disheartening, it is not surprising given the millions of dollars poured into advertising from direct carriers like Geico and Progressive.
+These companies promise a quick quote and hundreds of dollars in savings.
+It is so convenient; her friends often ask why she would need an insurance agent?

 5 Reasons Why You Need an Insurance Agent

 Buying insurance is not like buying a loaf of bread.
 If you choose poorly you can not return your policy for a refund, but risk your entire financial future.
 This was evident when I recently went onto the Geico website to get a quote.
 I entered much of the basic information that we would ask and then produced a very low quote.
 My first reaction was "uh-oh" given the lower price; however, upon reviewing the quote as a licensed insurance professional, I could see the reason for the lower premium:

 - The system chose the lowest liability limits allowed by state law, not considering the assets I have at risk.